 Today’s striking Emerald Kokoshnik Tiara was made for a beautiful Russian Grand Duchess.
-It was given to her adopted daughter, who sold it after the Russian Revolution to the King of Yugoslavia.
-In the 1950s, the Tiara was sold to Van Cleef & Arpels and has been loaned out.
-It was seen as recently as earlier this year.
+It was given to her adopted daughter, who sold it after the Russian Revolution to the King of Yugoslavia, and in the 1950s, the Tiara was sold by their son, King Peter, to Van Cleef & Arpels and has been loaned out and displayed around the world.

 Featuring seven cabochon emeralds set in a geometric diamond design with tiny lilies of the valley, the Emerald Kokoshnik Tiara included a substantial parure, with a large necklace and a heavy stomacher, all set by the Russian Court Jeweller, Bolin.
 The emeralds originally belonged to Tsarina Maria Alexandrovna of Russia, wife of Tsar Alexander II of Russia, who left them to her son Grand Duke Sergei in 1880.